chatox/networks-science-course/upf/upf-evaluation.md

 * the author name(s) and e-mail(s), and
 * the date in which the report was completed.

-All of your reports should end with the following sentence:
+All of your reports should end with the following statement:

 > **I hereby declare that, except for the code provided by the course instructors, all of my code, report, and figures were produced by myself.**

-or, in the case of work done in pairs/groups:
+or, in the case of work done in pairs/groups (if any):

 > **We hereby declare that, except for the code provided by the course instructors, all of our code, report, and figures were produced by ourselves.**

+These are some of the most common mistakes in reports, these deduct points from your grade:

+1. failing to include your name in the first page
+2. exceeding the number of pages
+3. having the required number of pages but with text that has no substance and is just filling up space
+4. including plots without a scale or without a label
+5. including screenshots instead of exporting the images
+6. copy-pasting tables formatted in ASCII
+7. delivering in the wrong format such as .docx
+8. delivering a report that does not look professional at all

 #### 2.2.2.
 Code